donnachaforde/separated-by-the-same-language/README.md

 * Working for US Multinationals for over 25 years where I've worked with Americans from all over the country.

 Professionally, I've found myself having to adapt the written word for the audience, the majority of which are usually American.
-I 'wince' ever so slightly at the 'mis-spellings' I deliberately make with flashbacks to my primary school education.
+I 'whince' ever so slightly at the 'mis-spellings' I deliberately make with flashbacks to my primary school education.
 Eventually, after many years of _fighting the good fight_, I gave in and changed my spell-checker to US-EN.
 Now, I have to consciously adapt my spelling when messaging Europeans.

 # Contents
 * [Spelling](#spelling)